diffplug/blowdryer/README.md

 ## Limitations

 If you apply any third-party plugin inside a script plugin, you cannot "see" it in any other script, including the main one.
-See [gradle/gradle#4007](https://github.com/gradle/gradle/issues/4007) for details.
+See [gradle/gradle#4007](https://github.com/gradle/gradle/issues/4007) and [gradle/gradle#1262](https://github.com/gradle/gradle/issues/1262) for details.
+See the "in the wild" section below for examples of workarounds, but here is the gist:

-The workaround is to make sure that either:

 - each script only uses built-in gradle plugins and classes
 - any script which applies a third-party plugin is completely "self-contained", and does not need to be referenced by any other plugins